 If, like many brides-to-be, you’re asking yourself, “Who are the best florists near me?” we’ve got your answers!
-Whether you’re dreaming of big, lavish wedding reception centerpieces, a fabulous floral arch for your ceremony, or a pretty hand-tied bridal bouquet, florals can make a huge difference in the look and of your Houston wedding venue.
+Whether you’re dreaming of big, lavish wedding reception centerpieces, a fabulous floral arch for your ceremony, or a pretty hand-tied bridal bouquet, your Houston wedding florist can make a huge difference in the look and feel of your Houston wedding venue and your entire wedding celebration.
 If you’re looking for expert floral designs, check out these amazing designs from top Houston wedding florists.
 Then click through to your faves, and…let the planning begin!

 Both glorious accessory and sentimental symbol, the bouquet you hold on your wedding day should express your style, and your joy, without stealing the spotlight or weighing you down.
 Scroll down for a bounty of beautiful bouquets, fresh from Houston’s haute-est wedding florists!